 Level 2 Dementia Care Training

-Dementia is a broad term
+What is dementia a general term for?

 For a range of conditions that involve loss of mental ability and so causes problems with memory, language, behaviour and emotions.
 Dementia is most common in the elderly.
 Around five percent of people over the age of 65 are affected to some extent.